-

 Students will be eligible to win a first prize award of $400 in each category.
 Educators and schools will also be eligible to win a first prize of $200 each.

 Funding permitting, this year’s U.S. winning participants will be joined by first-place students living outside of the United States.
 In addition, first-place student entries will be posted on Chapman University’s contest website.
-Please note that the study trip is contingent on whether COVID-19 restrictions and protocols are being observed.

 Students awarded second prize in each category will receive $200 and their sponsoring educator and school will receive $100 each.